upbound/docs/content/providers/provider-aws/authentication.md

 # Removed for brevity
 ```

-Apply the `controllerConfig` to each family provider using the same IAM role.
+Apply the `runtimeConfig` to each family provider using the same IAM role.

 ### Create a ProviderConfig